 The Citadel has designated the following items as “Directory Information.”
 Citadel officials may disclose these items without prior written consent, unless the student has submitted a written request to the Office of the Registrar not to release directory information pertaining to him or her.
-Students must submit a written request each year, within the first two weeks of the Academic year:
+The "opt out" will remain in effect until rescinded by the student.

 - Student’s name